- The 11 Lowest Sodium Choices in Taco Bell – For Every Diet - November 15, 2023

 You can try peppermint tea, or, for a concentrated dose, use peppermint oil capsules instead.

-In our post on why aubergine causes gas, Anna Mapson, a registered nutritional therapist specialising in helping people with IBS and reflux at Goodness Me Nutrition. said she prefers enteric coated capsules because they don’t dissolve in the stomach which means that all of the oil gets to gut where it needs to go.
-‘Otherwise you’re just getting peppermint burps.’
+In our post on why aubergine causes gas, Anna Mapson, a registered nutritional therapist specializing in helping people with IBS and reflux at Goodness Me Nutrition. said she prefers enteric coated capsules because they don’t dissolve in the stomach which means that all of the oil gets to gut where it needs to go.
+‘Otherwise, you’re just getting peppermint burps.’

 3. Chew Some Fennel Seeds

-While fennel is a food, the seeds when consumed in this way are classed as a herbal medicine and so, you do need to be a bit careful when using them.
+While fennel is a food, the seeds when consumed in this way are classed as an herbal medicine so, you do need to be a bit careful when using them.

 Fennel seeds should not be used if you’re pregnant or breastfeeding.
-You shoudl also avoid them if you have allergies to celery or carrot as fennel can also trigger these.
+You should also avoid them if you have allergies to celery or carrot as fennel can also trigger these.